andypasso/Dodge-Game/README.md

 ![screenshot](https://raw.githubusercontent.com/andynarf/Dodge-Game/features/Screen%20Shot%202020-06-03%20at%2016.01.50.png)

+## How to Play

+- Space key, touch or mouse click makes the ship move to the sides.
+- Shift key, swiping up or clicking and movin the mouse up takes the ship down.
+- White barriers double the user's score.
+- Game is Over when hit by a coloured barrier.

 ## Game Design and development

 - The game is ment to give the impression of a Ship going through some sort of tunnel sorting different obstacles.
 - It is divided on different Scenes, each one with its own function.
-- When the game runs , players will see who has the current max score , and are able to start the game.
+- When the game runs , the user will see who has the current max score , and si able to start the game.
 - When the play icon is pressed, the user is taken to a scene where he is explained how to play the game , and from there he can start the actual game.
 - The ship goes up, and the idea  of the game is to dodge the coloured barriers , while getting the white ones.
 It is posible to take the ship down , but it makes the barries speed to go up.
-- After the player Loses, he/she is prompted to inser his name, and taken to the Game Over screen, from where he can see the leader board , or restart the game.
+- After the user Loses, he is prompted to inser his name, and taken to the Game Over screen, from where he can see the leader board , or restart the game.
-- if he-she decides to click the leaderboard icon, it will take him/her to the leaderboards screen, from where he can re start the game again.
+- If the user decides to click the leaderboard icon, it will take the user to the leaderboards screen, from where he can re start the game again.

 ## things yet left to do / improve